enyioman/project15/README.md

 Steps taken:

-1. Set uo Organisation Unit and a Sub-account.
+1. Set up Organisation Unit and a Sub-account.

 2. Create and configure an AWS VPC.